[Not a valid template][Not a valid template]

 A carcinogen is any substance known to cause cancer.
 The International Agency for Research on Cancer has classified some 60 substances as probably or definitely carcinogenic to humans.
 Formaldehyde was recently added to the U.S. government list of known human carcinogens by the National Toxicology Program, under the Department of Health and Human Services.
 Formaldehyde and quaternium-15 are also potent allergens that can trigger rashes and other skin inflammation problems.

-For its new analysis, Baby’s Tub Is Still Toxic, the Campaign for Safe Cosmetics purchased bottles of Johnson & Johnson’s baby shampoo sold in 13 countries to the Campaign’s home office to see if the products contained quaternium-15, a chemical preservative that kills bacteria by releasing formaldehyde.
+For its new analysis, Baby’s Tub Is Still Toxic, the Campaign for Safe Cosmetics purchased bottles of Johnson & Johnson’s baby shampoo sold in 13 countries to casino online the Campaign”s home office to see if the products contained quaternium-15, a chemical preservative that kills bacteria by releasing formaldehyde.

 The baby shampoo sold in the United States, Australia, Canada, China, and Indonesia contains quaternium-15, while its formulas sold in Denmark, Finland, Japan, the Netherlands, Norway, South Africa, Sweden and the U.K. contain non-formaldehyde preservatives.
 The difference is perhaps due to the lack of laws regulating toxins in cosmetics and personal products in the former countries, particularly the United States.